satanmourner/Simple-Calculator/README.md

-not yet completed
+not yet completed:
-1- float button not work
-2- not have priority
+1- not have priority
-3- not have memory
+2- not have memory